ftosto/ingstra-forking-workflow-exercise/traditional-ftosto-recipe.md

-add some oil to the water
+add some oil to the taco